splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 Usage report metrics for host subscription plans
 ---------------------------------------------------

-Usage reports for host subscription plans include the following information about your organization's usage:
+Usage reports for host subscription plans include the following information about your organization usage:

 * The number of billed hosts.
 Host data is available per minute.
 * The number of billed containers.
 Container data is available per minute.
 * The number of billed traces.
 Trace volume data is available per minute.
 * The number of billed Troubleshooting MetricSets (TMS).
 TMS data is available per minute.
 * The number of billed Monitoring MetricSets (MMS).
+MMS data is only available for histogram MMS and is only available in the usage report.
 MMS data is available at 10-minute intervals.
 * The average number of hosts.
 Averages are available in usage reports for complete months only.
 * The average number of containers.
 Averages are available in usage reports for complete months only.
 * The average number of Troubleshooting MetricSets.
 Averages are available in usage reports for complete months only.